Ordinath/tool_juggler/readme.md

 #### Add Message frontend CRUD support Functionality
 - Implement message editing and deletion on the frontend (all types of messages)

+#### AI Response Processing Steps Indication
+- Indicate AI processing steps on frontend when sending AI completion request
+- Display stages such as "AI is thinking", "AI is using this tool", "AI is observing something", and "AI is preparing the final answer"

 #### Improve Final Awnser parsing with proper regex
 - Make code blocks properly rendered on frontend
 - Potentially implement token buffer for proper handling of frontend rendering via streaming